**EXTRA COURTESY REQUESTED**

-Rangihau Rd is not maintained by the council.
+Rangihau Rd is not maintained by the council, but the local landowners.

 The recent popularity of Oteao and Rangihau has lead to a significant increase in vehicle traffic, and locals who maintain the road are concerned about damage to the road.

 Please drive slowly and carefully, and avoid using the road during/after rain.